savishy/kubernetes-examples/node-kube-docker-gce/README.md

 ### Prerequisites ###

 1. A Docker Hub account.
 Needed for pushing your containizered application image.
-2. A working Docker installation e.g Docker Toolbox on Windows.
+2. A working Docker installation e.g Docker Toolbox on Windows or Docker Engine on Linux.
-3. If you are on windows, you will need the ability to run shell scripts e.g. Cygwin or MinGW.
+3. *Ruby Script may not work properly on Windows.*
+4. An Google Cloud project for Kubernetes should already have been created.
+Store the project ID in `config.json`, under the key `gce_project`.

 ### How to run ###